DallasNovakowski/DallasNovakowski/content/post/2023-10-15-absurdly-transparent-data-visualizations-using-faded-dotplots/index.en.markdown

 </details>

-In a [previous post](https://dallasnova.rbind.io/post/efficient-data-visualization-with-faded-raincloud-plots-delete-boxplot/), I introduced a  novel chart type called a "*fadecloud*," a variation of raincloud plots.
+In a [previous post](https://dallasnova.rbind.io/post/efficient-data-visualization-with-faded-raincloud-plots-delete-boxplot/), I introduced a  novel chart type called a "*fadecloud* plot," a variation of raincloud plots.
 The primary aim behind the development of the fadecloud was to improve the readability of the highly-transparent raincloud plot by eliminating redundant elements - in particular, the boxplot.

 If you're not familiar with raincloud plots and their comparison to other visualization styles, I recommend exploring [Cedric Scherer's insightful guide](https://www.cedricscherer.com/2021/06/06/visualizing-distributions-with-raincloud-plots-and-how-to-create-them-with-ggplot2/#rain).